Costa Concordia Cruise Ship, Italy

 Costa Concordia is a Concordia-Class cruise ship, owned and operated by the Carnival Corporation's subsidiary Costa Cruises.
 She was the first in the Concordia Class, sistering Costa Serena, Costa Pacific, Costa Favolosa, Costa Fascinosa and Carnival Splendor.

-She was launched at Sestri Ponente on 2 September 2005 and delivered to Costa Cruises on 30 June 2006.
-At the time of construction, she was the largest Italian cruise ship ever built.
+Launched at Sestri Ponente on 2 September 2005 and delivered to Costa Cruises on 30 June 2006, the vessel was the largest Italian cruise ship ever built at the time.

 Onboard amenities of Costa Cruises' Concordia

 Concordia had the capacity to host 3,700 passengers and 1,100 crew in 1,500 cabins, situated across 17 decks.
 She also has 505 private balconies, with 58 suites having private balconies.

 The vessel boasts one of the world's largest at-sea exercise facilities, called the Samsara Spa.
 It is a two-level, 6,000m² fitness centre which comprises a gym, a thalassotherapy pool, sauna, Turkish bath and solarium.

 The ship has four swimming pools in total, five whirlpool baths, five spas and a poolside screen on the pool deck.